 Screening may be particularly helpful in situations in which other strategies like masking and distancing are difficult to implement (i.e. some special education classes and athletics), in locations where asymptomatic spread is higher (such as in elementary schools), and in areas with larger proportions of unvaccinated people.

 The Washington State Department of Health provides guidance on screening programs for athletics and high-aerosol generating activities, such as performing arts.
-Although voluntary, failure to participate in screening programs may preclude participation in these types of activities.
 For up-to-date guidance on testing, see the Washington State Department of Health K-12 COVID-19 Requirements.
 This document is updated when new state guidance is released and provides summaries of recent changes at the top of the report.

 Who performs the COVID-19 test?

-In most cases, samples can be self-collected by the individual being tested under the supervision of a test observer.
-Test observers do not need to be healthcare professionals and do not require formal certification.
+In most cases, samples can be self-collected under the supervision of a test observer.
+Per a Public Readiness and Emergency Preparedness (PREP) Act Authorization, test observers do not need to be healthcare professionals and do not require formal certification.
 Testing vendors provide training materials for staff or other volunteers who will serve in this capacity.
 Trained testing observers oversee the sample collection process and, in the case of rapid antigen tests, resulting.